Maryborough railway station, Queensland

 Maryborough railway station is a heritage-listed railway station at Lennox Street, Maryborough, Fraser Coast Region, Queensland, Australia.
 It is on the North Coast line serving the city of Maryborough.
 It was designed by Chief Engineer of the Queensland Railways Department and built from 1878 to 1890 by John Roddam & John Walker.
 It was added to the Queensland Heritage Register on 21 October 1992.

 The station forecourt is served by Greyhound Australia coach services to Brisbane, Hervey Bay, Agnes Water and Cairns, and Premier Motor Services services to Brisbane and Cairns Queensland Rail operates services between Hervey Bay and Maryborough West railway station via Maryborough station.

 Maryborough railway station opened in 1878, when an eight kilometre branch into Maryborough was built as part of the North Coast line.
 It was built as a terminal station.
 Beyond the station, the line continued to service the Walkers Limited (now Downer Rail) railway workshops and Mary River wharf.
 An air raid shelter was built into the station during World War II for protection of the staff in case an air raid occurred.

 In 1924, a new station was built on the North Coast line at Baddow, that was used by through services.
 Terminating services continued to use Maryborough station.
 In 1989, a new seven kilometre alignment of the North Coast line was built as part of the electrification of the line.
 This included a new Maryborough West station, replacing both Maryborough and Baddow stations.

 As at 2013, Maryborough railway station consists of one island platform and an extensive yard.
 Although the station and yard have been decommissioned, the branch line remains in use to service the Downer Rail workshops.
 The building fell into a state of disrepair, but was restored in the early 2000s.
 Queensland Rail maintains a presence on part of the station site in relation to rail freight and as a booking office, while other parts are being developed into a shopping centre.

+The station complex is home to the Maryborough Whistle Stop Museum which focuses on the city's rail history.